xelfia/Virtueld/controls.md

 * Though gamepad is recommended, you can also play with Keyboard/Mouse.

 <!-- * `deprecated` ~You can customize the input bindings on `Input` tab of Configuration dialog.~ -->
-* XVRF now works with the Unity [New Input System](https://github.com/Unity-Technologies/InputSystem).
+* Virtueld now works with the Unity [New Input System](https://github.com/Unity-Technologies/InputSystem).
   * Since 4 buttons of any gamepad are mapped as `Ⓝ`/`Ⓔ`/`Ⓦ`/`Ⓢ` below under the New Input System.
 So I think you can play by default as expected bindings.

 ### Abstract Gamepad on New Input System (overview)